MileHacker Logo

 • Online booking platforms often require Chinese identification.

-• Buses present a more direct route to some smaller towns than trains.
+• Buses give a more direct route to some smaller towns in contrast with trains.

 Driving Caution

-• Do not attempt to drive in China without a valid Chinese license.
+• Do not attempt to drive within China without a valid Chinese license.

 • Rely on public transport, taxis, or Didi for safety and compliance with local laws.